1st Supreme Court Gun-Rights Battle In 10 Years May Transform Legal Landscape

 The city is indeed doing that because the justices refused in October to throw the case out on mootness grounds, opting instead to hear the mootness arguments today, along with the direct challenge to the regulations themselves.

-Defending non-existent laws
+Defending nonexistent laws

 That does put the city in a weird position.
 The city is forced to defend regulations that are no longer in place, and that it claims it has no intention of reviving.